-WHEREAS the proposed amendments incorporate requirements to comply with the provisions of the WAC, including the following: (1) applying for permits and inspection of the proposed building; (2) shelter capacity and staffing; (3) life and health and safety provisions such as separation from hazards, smoke and fire protection, heating, ventilation, and sanitation, and other requirements; and (4) annual inspections to verify continued compliance with these requirements, and WHEREAS the exemption is restricted to City of Tacoma owned or operated facilities, or facilities owned or operated by a City of Tacoma-approved nonprofit agency, and
+The proposed code incorporates requirements to comply with the provisions of the WAC code, including requirements for applying for permits and inspection of the proposed building, requirements for shelter capacity and staffing, and life and health and safety provisions such as separation from hazards, smoke and fire protection, heating, ventilation, and sanitation, and other requirements.
+In addition, this code incorporates an annual inspection to verify continued compliance with the code requirements.